tefl certification

 7. Assuming that all TEFL Courses and TEFL Certification schools are the same (and then signing up for the wrong course!)

-There are a wide variety of different TEFL training courses that you may encounter while researching online – don’t assume that they are all the same organization or that they meet the same standards or provide the same services just because they have the word “TEFL” or “TESOL” in the name.
+The Reality: There are a wide variety of different TEFL training courses with similar-sounding names and programs – don’t assume that they are all the same organization or that they meet the same standards or provide the same services just because they have the word “TEFL” or “TESOL” in the name.

 Read more: 7 Key Tips to Choosing the Best TEFL School